Glucose-6-phosphate dehydrogenase deficiency: Epidemiology

 A side effect of this disease is that it confers protection against malaria, in particular the form of malaria caused by Plasmodium falciparum, the most deadly form of malaria.
 A similar relationship exists between malaria and sickle-cell disease.
 One theory to explain this is that cells infected with the Plasmodium parasite are cleared more rapidly by the spleen.
 This phenomenon might give G6PD deficiency carriers an evolutionary advantage by increasing their fitness in malarial endemic environments.

-In vitro studies have shown that the Plasmodium falciparum is very sensitive to oxidative damage.
-This is the basis for another theory, that is that the genetic defect confers resistance due to the fact that the G6PD-deficient host has a higher level of oxidative agents that, while generally tolerable by the host, are deadly to the parasite.
+In vitro studies have shown that Plasmodium falciparum is very sensitive to oxidative damage.
+This is the basis for another theory: the genetic defect confers resistance since the G6PD-deficient host has a higher level of oxidative agents that, while generally tolerable by the host, are deadly to the parasite.

 History

 The modern understanding of the condition began with the analysis of patients who exhibited sensitivity to primaquine.
 The discovery of G6PD deficiency relied heavily upon the testing of prisoner volunteers at Illinois State Penitentiary, a type of study which today is considered unethical and cannot be performed.
 When some prisoners were given the drug primaquine, some developed hemolytic anemia but others did not.
-In spite of these results, the US military administered the drug widely during the Korean War to prevent the relapsing infection caused by Plasmodium vivax hypnozoites.
+Despite these results, the US military administered the drug widely during the Korean War to prevent the relapsing infection caused by Plasmodium vivax hypnozoites.
 Numerous cases of hemolytic anemia were observed in US soldiers of North African and Mediterranean descent.

 After studying the mechanism through Cr51 testing, it was conclusively shown that the hemolytic effect of primaquine was due to an intrinsic defect of erythrocytes.